Numi2/numi-wallet/docs/NUMI_ARCHITECTURE_AND_ROADMAP.md

 - Metal-backed proving prototype.
 - Recovery package generation and re-enrollment.
 - Discovery and relay envelope padding and attestation attachment.
-- Shielded send pipeline that now depends on real remote services instead of prototype local fallbacks.
+- Shielded send pipeline that now depends on real remote services instead of local prototype shortcuts.
-- Coin capability model that is runtime-ready but still configured through Info.plist rather than a richer signed coin manifest.
+- Signed coin manifest that now pins runtime capability topology and service authority in the application bundle.

 ### Not Yet Implemented